A Rookie Anglican Guide to an Anglican Worship Service

 Holy Communion

-Baptism is the initiation into the Christian life, a one-time moment of promise in which the people of God stand on his new covenant of grace to freely welcome a new member into the Body of Christ.
-Holy Communion is the on-going sacrament, the continually sustaining provision of God to nourish our faith and to regularly and constantly remind us of his mercy and to provide us his grace.
+Baptism is the initiation into the Christian life, a one-time moment of promise in which the people of God stand on his new covenant of grace to welcome a new member into the body of Christ freely.
+Holy Communion is the ongoing Sacrament, the continually sustaining provision of God to nourish our faith, regularly and constantly reminding us of his mercy and providing us with his grace.

 The Offering